Vietnam.vn - Nền tảng quảng bá Việt Nam

 First private spacewalk mission

 The Polaris Dawn mission is part of the Polaris Program, a series of launches commissioned by billionaire Jared Isaacman, scheduled to launch as early as April 2024.
-The mission, which will use SpaceX’s Crew Dragon spacecraft to carry Isaacman and three others into low Earth orbit for several days, will set several records, including the first private spacewalk and the highest-altitude spacewalk ever recorded.
+The SpaceX Crew Dragon will carry Isaacman and three others into low Earth orbit for several days.
+If successful, the mission will set several records, including the first private spacewalk and the highest-altitude spacewalk ever recorded.

 The Polaris Dawn mission could host the first private spacewalk.
 Photo: Polaris Program